That which can be destroyed by the truth should be.

 On Telegram, the usual Ukrainian and pro-Ukrainian English-speaking sources were all certain the Russians killed them and were asking too few questions.

-I found only one post in a pro-Russian group touching and trying to explain the topic14:
+I found only one post in a pro-Russian group touching the topic15:

 После того как наши войска отошли от Бучи, ВСУ начали накидывать по городу артиллерией.